yasoob/intermediatePython/coroutines.rst

                 print(line)

 Wait!
 What does ``yield`` return?
 Well we have turned it into a coroutine.
-It does not contain any value innitially instead we supply it values externally.
+It does not contain any value initially instead we supply it values externally.
 We supply values by using the ``.send()`` method.
 Here is an example: